PLURIMI WEALTH LLP

-The following information is provided pursuant to the Pillar 3 disclosure rules as laid out by the Financial Conduct Authority (“FCA”) in section 11 of its Prudential sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”).
+Plurimi Wealth LLP (“PWL” or the “Firm”) provides the following information pursuant to the Pillar 3 disclosure rules as laid out by the Financial Conduct Authority (“FCA”) in their Remuneration Code (SYSC 19C) in section 11 of the Prudential sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”).

 The FCA has implemented a prudential framework for investment firms (specifically in BIPRU).
 The framework consists of three “Pillars”:

 - Pillar 1 sets out the minimum capital requirements;

-- Pillar 2 is an assessment of whether additional capital is needed over and above that determined under Pillar 1; and
+- Pillar 2 is an assessment of whether additional capital is needed over and above that determined under Pillar 1;

 - Pillar 3 requires the Firm to publish its objectives and policies in relation to risk management, and information on its risk exposures and capital resources as well as disclosures with respect to the FCA’s “Remuneration Code”.

 The Firm is a “BIPRU €50,000 Limited Licence Firm” which does have permission to deal with retail clients and is not authorised to hold client money.
-The Firm has the permission to provide advisory, arranging and investment management services.
-As a consequence the main risks facing the Firm relate to its operations and its business environment.
+The Firm has permission to provide advisory, discretionary, arranging and investment management services.
+As a consequence, the main risks facing the Firm relate to its operations and its business environment.
 Whilst the Firm does have some exposure to credit and market risk, this is not considered to be material.

 The Firm operates a risk management framework that sets out the responsibilities and escalation procedures for the identification, monitoring, and management of operational and business risks.
 Capital planning takes these identified risks into account.